A degree only takes a couple of years to finish, but being an alumni is for life.

 International students, in particular, stand to benefit from staying connected transnationally with their Australian institutions and former peers.
 They can network with both their local (Australian) chapter and the alumni chapter based in their home country.

-Engaging with an alumni department is just a matter of making sure that your contact details are up to date after graduation and then subscribing to any e-newsletters, LinkedIn, Facebook or other alumni social media channels.
+Engaging with a department is just a matter of making sure that your contact details are up to date after graduation and then subscribing to any e-newsletters, LinkedIn, Facebook or other social media channels.
 You can even do this before you graduate if you want to.

 International students can also join the Australia Global Alumni network, which is specifically for students from overseas who have studied in Australia – of which there are over 2.5 million – that’s a lot of networking!

 So, once you graduate, don’t just forget about your university.
-Stay connected and reap the benefits of being an alumni!
+Stay connected and reap the benefits of your tertiary networking.